FAQ’s: Zululand Endangered Species Monitoring Project

 - If you wear glasses or contact lenses, it is advisable to bring spare/back-up options.

-- Swimwear (there are swimming pools in SOME of the Reserves – but only when water is available).
+- Swimwear (there are swimming pools at the main Tourist camps in some of the Reserves – but only when water is available).

 - A good book or two, or something to keep you occupied during your midday relaxing time.